 Dr. Nikoloutsos' research focuses on two different areas of classical reception: cinematic recreations of antiquity from the postwar era and the afterlife of Greco-Roman drama in Latin American theater and film.
 He has also published on Roman elegy and ancient sexuality.
 He is the recipient of the 2008 Paul Rehak Prize awarded by the Lambda Classical Caucus (an affiliate organization of the Society for Classical Studies, the premier association for classicists in North America) to honor scholarly excellence in the field of homoeroticism in the Greco-Roman world.
-His honors also include the 2012-2013 Loeb Classical Library Fellowship (Harvard University), one of the most prestigious international fellowships for classicists, as well as his participation as a Senior Visiting Scholar in the Onassis Foundation University Seminars Program.
-In June 2014, he co-organized (with Rosa Andújar) an international conference at University College London (U.K.) under the title "Greeks and Romans on the Latin American Stage" to be held at University College London on June 24-26, 2014.
+His honors also include the Loeb Classical Library Fellowship (Harvard University), one of the most prestigious international fellowships for classicists, as well as his participation as a Senior Visiting Scholar in the Onassis Foundation University Seminars Program.
+In June 2014, he co-organized (with Rosa Andújar) an international conference at University College London (U.K.) under the title "Greeks and Romans on the Latin American Stage," which led to a large collection of papers currently under editorial review.